SF-Org-Summary/sf-org-summary-cli/messages/orgsummary.upload.md

 # summary

-Get Org Summary
+Summary of a command.

 # description

-Quickly gather valuable insights into key metadata, test results, code metrics, usage of limit-related resources, linter results, and more.
+More information about a command.
+Don't repeat the summary.

-# flagas.targetusername.summary
+# flags.targetusername.summary

 Select Org